What’s the lowdown?

 But don’t panic!
 The Lowdown has got your back.
 We do all the dirty work (research, polls, etc.), and all you have to do is read on.

-The hormonal coil (aka IUS) gradually releases the hormone progestogen.
+The hormonal coil/IUD (previously known as an IUS) gradually releases the hormone progestogen.
 This hormone prevents pregnancy by stopping the release of an egg every month, thickening the cervical fluid and making it more difficult for sperm to enter and fertilize an egg, along with keeping the lining of the uterus thin to prevent the implantation of a fertilised egg.

 The copper coil (aka IUD) contains no hormones and, instead, has a copper wire wrapped around the plastic device.
 This prevents pregnancy by decreasing the motility of the sperm and stopping the sperm and egg from meeting.

-The IUS and IUD are popular choices of contraception.
+The coils are popular choices of contraception.
 They are both low maintenance and over 99% effective in preventing pregnancy.
-After insertion, the IUS/IUD can remain in place for 3-10 years, depending on the type or brand.
+After insertion, an IUD can remain in place for 3-10 years, depending on the type or brand.
 After this time it can simply be removed and replaced with a new one by a healthcare professional.

 Feeling the coil during sex

 Your partner will, most likely, not be affected by your coil during sex.
 If your partner does claim to feel something new during sex, they are most likely feeling the threads of your coil, not the device itself.
-For removal purposes, the IUS/IUD has short strings that hang down 3-4 cm through the neck of the uterus (the cervix) into the vaginal canal.
+For removal purposes, the coils have short strings that hang down 3-4 cm through the neck of the uterus (the cervix) into the vaginal canal.

 While it is entirely possible to feel these strings, it is more likely than not your partner won’t feel anything at all.
 A Lowdown poll of 744 users determined that 28% of partners have felt the coil during sex, while 72% of partners have not.